National service in Singapore: Defaulting: draft evasion

 In 2017, the High Court set out new sentencing benchmarks for defaulters which had been described as "more onerous" than the guidelines laid down earlier by Justice Chan Seng Onn.
 In a written judgment, the court said that the length of sentences should be amplified for those who have defaulted for a longer period of time, to "reflect the decline in a person's physical fitness with age" and also to create a "progressive disincentive" for defaulters to delay their return.

-There are four tiers of punishment, which vary in severity according to the length of default period:
+There are four tiers of punishment, which vary in severity according to the length of the default period: